ickb/proposal/README.md

 If time permits it I'll set-up these L1 scrips on Mainnet and add a basic styling on this website.

 Once these layer are online I'll personally gain nothing from them, so I need to ask for additional 10000 USD-equivalent in incentives for the additional three months of work.
-This excludes external Core & Incentivization Layers audits or expenses to deploy them on Mainnet.
+This excludes external Core & Incentivization Layers audits and expenses to deploy them on Mainnet.

+About the deployment costs of the L1 scripts, the best way would be that an address controlled by Nervos Foundation deploys them, so that in case of protocol obsolescence Nervos Foundation can recover their locked CKB.
+I'm not saying tho that this will be possible, as this would imply some kind of internal protocol logic that ascertains its obsolescence.

 ### First Ten Months: Fully Working Protocol